Teen Leadership Opportunities in Colorado!

 Download our Knight CIT Packet with information about the program, including training details, expectations and tips for how to be a good CIT.
 It includes a questionnaire for the Knight-to-be to fill out and give back to us.

-case, the teen must have been a Quester at least twice, and the Quest Leaders must verify
+case, the teen must have attended camp as a Quester at least twice, and the Quest Leaders must verify

 that the teen makes a good candidate.
 The Squire may undergo a one-week trial period to

 prove that they would make a good Knight, after which a decision is made.
 Note that you

 must be 14+ to take advantage of this system and the cost is the same as a Quester.